cucumber/cucumber-jvm-groovy/README.md

 ## They are using it

-You are using Cucumber Scala?
+You are using Cucumber Groovy?
 We would love to know about you!
 Please open a PR to add your project or company to the list below.